UN says it’s forced to cut food aid to millions globally because of a funding crisis

 “But it’s clear that aid budgets, humanitarian budgets, both in Europe and the United States, (are) not where they were in 2021-2022,” he said.

 Skau said that in March, WFP was forced to cut rations from 75% to 50% for communities in Afghanistan facing emergency levels of hunger, and in May it was forced to cut food for 8 million people — 66% of the people it was assisting.
 Now, it is helping just 5 million people, he said.
 In Syria, 5.5 million people who relied on WFP for food were already on 50% rations, Skau said, and in July the agency cut all rations to 2.5 million of them.
-In the Palestinian territories, WFP cut its cash assistance by 20% in May and in June, and cut its caseload by 60%, or 200,000 people, he said.
+In the Palestinian territories, WFP cut its cash assistance by 20% in May and in June.
+It cut its caseload by 60%, or 200,000 people.
 And in Yemen, he said, a huge funding gap will force WFP to cut aid to 7 million people as early as August.

 In West Africa, where acute hunger is on the rise, Skau said, most countries are facing extensive ration cuts, particularly WFP’s seven largest crisis operations: Burkina Faso, Mali, Chad, Central African Republic, Nigeria, Niger and Cameroon.